-DC Hipot test technology was developed after AC Hipot tests were in use.
-Thus, a DC Hipot test voltage is often derived from a typical AC Hipot test voltage that has been proven to work well over many decades.
+Below are Hipot test voltages for both DC Hipot and AC Hipot tests.
+DC Hipot tests are modeled after AC Hipot tests.
+Thus, a DC Hipot test voltage is often derived from a typical AC Hipot test voltage which is proven to work well.

-For proof tests of new unused machines, the test voltages are as follows per IEEE 95, IEC and ANSI/EASA AR100:
+For proof tests of new unused motors, the test voltages are as follows per IEEE 95, IEC and ANSI/EASA AR100:

 For most applications, either formula will work fine.
 The formula used by the standards provide a little more information since the test voltage is a little higher.

-The iTIG II motor analyzer can set either formula as the default formula for automatic calculation of the Hipot test voltage.
+The iTIG III motor analyzer can set either formula as the default formula for automatic calculation of the Hipot test voltage.